godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **rendering/lightmapping/bake_performance/region_size** = ``512`` :ref:`🔗<class_ProjectSettings_property_rendering/lightmapping/bake_performance/region_size>`

 The region size to use when baking lightmaps with :ref:`LightmapGI<class_LightmapGI>`.
+The specified value is rounded up to the nearest power of 2.

+\ **Note:** Using a value that is too high for your system can cause crashes due to the GPU being unresponsive for long periods of time, and the graphics driver being reset by the OS.

 .. rst-class:: classref-item-separator